 - Designated center contact:

-- Refers to assigned staff reporting to the CDL director of curriculum and instructional design, director of learning management and design at the School for Graduate Studies, the School of Nursing and faculty instructional technologists at seven regional centers
+- Refers to assigned staff reporting to the SUNY Empire Online director of curriculum and instructional design, director of learning management and design at the School for Graduate Studies, the School of Nursing and faculty instructional technologists at seven regional centers

 - Information Technology Services

 - Learning Management System.
 Moodlerooms, effective with the start of the September 2013 term, is the college’s learning management system.